matteobaccan/owner/RELEASING.md

 RELEASING
 =========

 I'm writing this in order to keep some notes on how to release on maven central repository.
-Since this is for me, a real nightmare.

-After some time I am not releasing this project, things have changed and I forgot the intricate mechanism to deploy jars on maven.
-Now I am trying again, and this time I will keep some notes for future releases here, hoping this will help me, or anyone willing to contribute and help with the project development.
+After some time I am not releasing this project, things have changed and I forgot the intricate mechanism to deploy jars on Maven/Sonatype.
+Now I am trying again, and this time I will keep some notes for future releases here, hoping this will help.

-Today is 27th Feb 2018 and I am trying to release the new version, even though the documentation on the new features is not ready, and I am against releasing something that is undocumented: if some feature is not documented, how this can be used, when even documented features are not known enough well by users to raise questions?
-But there are bug fixes and improvements that poeople can benefit, and I will follow up on the users' requests with this release.
-And I hope to get back in development, if my life and my mood allows (and donations would help, thanks!).

 RESOURCES
 ---------

-Some links first, from the very source of the information, Sonatype:
+Some links first:

 - [OSSRH Guide][]
 - [Apache Maven][]